Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow/vitis/README.md

 After building the fixed Vivado platform and prepared [Linux build tools (sysroot), Image and filesystem](../linux/README.md), the device tree overlay is applied and BSP/drivers is generated.
 See [creating Vitis Platform component](./Platform.md)

 ## 3. Package to delivery container
-Last step in the flow is to package the design to a suitable container.
-This tutorial use [Vitis Package](./Packaging.md) to create a SD card folder.
+Last step in the flow is to package the design to a suitable container, see [Vitis Package](./Package.md) for details.

 ## Navigation helper
  - [Return to top](../README.md)